akaigoro/df4j/README.md

 This allows to transform parallel algorithm into asynchronous mechanically, preserving the semantics.
 See the test DiningPhilosophers as an example of such transformation.

-5. Hewitt's Actor (e.g. [Akka](https://akka.io/)) is no more than dataflow Actor with single input message flow parameter.
+5. Hewitt's Actor (e.g. [Akka](https://akka.io/)) is no more than a dataflow Actor with single input message flow parameter.

 6. Each communication protocol can be implemented in both synchronous and asynchronous forms.
 Especially useful are nodes which support both synchronous and asynchronous versions.